RoleModel/optics/README.md

 It can be found here [Optics Documentation](https://docs.optics.rolemodel.design/)

-## Tokens

-Tokens are defined in `src/core/tokens`

-- All core tokens are defined in `src/core/tokens/base_tokens.scss`
-- Basic color tokens are defined in `src/core/tokens/example_color_tokens.scss`
-- Color scale tokens are defined in `src/core/tokens/scale_color_tokens.scss`
-- Alert color tokens are defined in `src/core/tokens/alert_color_tokens.scss`
-- Dark mode tokens are defined in `src/core/tokens/dark_mode_tokens.scss`

-There are also a few component specific tokens that are defined in their respective component file, but those are not indented to be global or used outside of that file.

-There is a JSON file in `docs/token_structure.json` that lists all the current tokens in one place and shows how the names indicate organization.

 ### Token Documentation

 We use the Storybook Design Token for showing design tokens in the documentation.
 This allows us to tag groups of tokens with a category and a presenter.